Primera Fila (Vicente Fernández album): Album history

 After the success of Para Siempre, releases this album, which includes his greatest hits recorded live, with the participation of 30 musicians, in the "Vicente Fernández Gómez Arena".
 This unplugged CD and DVD also contains four songs never recorded before by Fernández: "Bésame Mucho", "Amor Mío", "No Vuelvo a Amar" and "Gracias".
 According to the record label Sony BMG, this is a live performance dedicated to the families, to see it in high definition and to be close to the idol.
 Primera Fila is the 80th album by the singer.

 Commercial release

 Formats

 This album was released in three different formats, CD/DVD and DVD/CD, and also in "Blu-ray", this last format as a collector's item.
-It was recorded in a "anti-pirate" system and in high definition, and in a near future will be released on 3D, to give the best quality for the fans, according to Miguel Trujillo, CEO of Sony Music México.
+It was recorded in an "anti-pirate" system and in high definition, and in a near future will be released on 3D, to give the best quality for the fans, according to Miguel Trujillo, CEO of Sony Music México.